 Although Stalin's life is carpeted with layers of half-truths, myths, and lies, he is believed to have been born in Gori, Georgia, then part of the Tsarist Russian empire, on 21 December 1879, which by the "old calendar" then in use was 9 December 1879.
 He was the only surviving child of Vissarion and Yekaterina Dzugashvili, a cobbler and housecleaner respectively.
 What kind of an upbringing it was is unclear.
 The family was without doubt poor, but though some believe that Vissarion Dzugashvili was a drunken and brutal father, there is no strong evidence that he was any rougher than was the norm for his place in society, and his son never made much of any childhood problems.
 It is known that Josef was raised speaking Georgian and did not learn Russian, a much different language, until he was about 8 or 9.
 He would speak Russian with a strong Georgian accent to the end of his days, long after he had turned his back on all things Georgian.

 His coming of age in Tiflis was not merely physical but intellectual.
 Once in the big city, he was exposed to radical ideas popular among the student community that were hardly heard of in Gori.
-As if to push him in that direction, the seminary's rules were strict and absurdly hidebound, even going so far as to ban the reading of "subversive" literature by the likes of Tolstoy and Dostoyevsky; students who were seen as suspicious were spied on and harassed mercilessly.
-It was not a mindset that instilled respect of authority.
+As if to push him in that direction, the seminary's rules were strict and absurdly hidebound, even going so far as to ban the reading of "subversive" literature by the likes of Tolstoy and Dostoyevsky; students who were seen as suspicious were spied on, and harassed mercilessly.
+It was not an environment that instilled respect for authority.
 He gradually discarded his Christianity in favor of a more modern religion: Marxism.

 * Josef Dzugashvili almost ready to graduate from the seminary when he was expelled in 1899.
 He gravitated towards the life of a professional revolutionary, holding down various jobs while he spread the gospel of Karl Marx among the Georgian proletariat.
 The Tsarist police had little patience for his activities and arrested him in April 1902.
 After stints in jail in Georgia, he was exiled to Siberia in July 1903.
 Tsarist exile in Siberia might have sounded harsh, but it was, particularly in comparison with later standards, easy-going and not very strict.
 He escaped and returned to Georgia in early 1904.

-In 1912, while Dzugashvili was in exile in Siberia, Lenin, then in Prague, formally split his Bolsheviks off from the Mensheviks and formed a party Central Committee.
+In 1912, while Dzugashvili was in exile in Siberia, Lenin, then in Prague, formally split his Bolsheviks off from the Mensheviks, and formed a party Central Committee.
 Although Lenin had misgivings about Dzugashvili, finding him crude, quarrelsome, and overbearing, the Bolsheviks were not doing well at the time, and Dzugashvili had undoubted drive and ability.
 Lenin made him a member of the Central Committee.
-Dzugashvili was pleased with the news, and celebrated his promotion by escaping in March 1912 and traveling to Saint Petersburg.
-He was arrested in May 1912 and shipped back to Siberia for a fifth time.
+Dzugashvili was pleased with the news, celebrating his promotion by escaping in March 1912, and traveling to Saint Petersburg.
+He was arrested in May 1912, to be shipped back to Siberia for a fifth time.
 He escaped again during the summer.

 Dzugashvili had been known for some time by his colleagues in the revolutionary movement as "Koba", meaning "the Boss", in honor or derision of his bossy ways.
 Some sources claim this nickname went back to his childhood.
 He had also used a number of pseudonyms in his writings in revolutionary newspapers, including "Stalin", meaning "Steel".
 Over the next few years, he would become so fond of this name that it would become the name everyone knew him by.
 "Dzugashvili", after all, was something of a mouthful.
 Even in 1915 Lenin had to ask a colleague to "find out the name of Koba -- Josef D. ...
 We have forgotten it."

 The end of World War I did not mean peace in Russia.
 A full-blown civil war broke out in the summer of 1918, with Bolshevik "Red" forces grappling with larger but more poorly organized reactionary "White" forces.
-It was a dirty sort of war, with each side striving to outmatch the other in ruthlessness and brutality.
-Despite the fact that the Whites were supported by Britain and, to a lesser extent, the United States, and time after time the Reds found themselves hanging by a thread, the thread held, and by November 1920 they had overcome the Whites.
+It was a particularly dirty sort of war, with each side striving to outmatch the other in ruthlessness and brutality.
+Despite the fact that the Whites were supported by Britain and, to a lesser extent, the United States, and time after time, the Reds found themselves hanging by a thread, the thread held, the Reds proving skilled at shuttling forces around as needed by train.
+By November 1920, they had overcome the Whites.

 Although Stalin would later play up his role in the Bolshevik Revolution, his contribution was minor at best, and as some historians have pointed out, his career as a revolutionary was mostly marked by being arrested.
 Furthermore, revolution had been his sole career; he had absolutely no other marketable skills.
 However, the civil war brought his star to the top.
-At the beginning of the conflict, he was sent south to Volgograd -- previously Tsaritsyn and later Stalingrad -- to coordinate the supply of food for the region.
-This was his first major operational assignment for the Bolshevik regime.
-However, with the approach of White forces, he took on a military role, appointing a long-time revolutionary colleague, Kliment Voroshilov, to command forces on the front.
+At the beginning of the conflict, he was sent south to Volgograd -- previously Tsaritsyn and later Stalingrad -- to coordinate the supply of food for the region, this being his first major operational assignment for the Bolshevik regime.
+With the approach of White forces, he took on a military role, appointing a long-time revolutionary colleague, Kliment Voroshilov, to command forces on the front.

 In principle, the entire Red Army was under command of Lev Bronstein -- better known as Leon Trotsky, Trotsky having been the name of one of his jailers -- and Voroshilov was supposed to take orders from him.
 In practice Stalin would receive orders from Trotsky and scribble on them: TO BE IGNORED -- before passing them on to Voroshilov.
 Stalin was playing cagey and Trotsky blamed Voroshilov for failing to follow his orders, but when Trotsky sent an officer south to take charge, both Stalin and Voroshilov simply refused to obey.
 This insubordination led to a political feud, with Trotsky going so far as to consider sending Red Army forces south to impose his will.

 Stalin was finally recalled to Moscow in October 1918.
-However, Lenin had been impressed by Stalin's decisiveness, take-charge attitude, and ruthlessness in the south.
-That outweighed Stalin's insubordination, and even the fact that Stalin had done an unimpressive job of it: the Reds outnumbered the Whites on the front, and Lenin commented that Stalin had racked up tens of thousands of unnecessary casualties.
+Despite Stalin's insubordination, Lenin had been impressed by his decisiveness, take-charge attitude, and ruthlessness in the south.
+That outweighed Stalin's disobedience, and even the fact that Stalin hadn't been notably competent: the Reds outnumbered the Whites on the front, and Lenin commented that Stalin had racked up tens of thousands of unnecessary casualties.
 Still, the Bolsheviks lacked people with any leadership ability, and during the rest of the civil war Stalin was sent to one front after another to deal with emergencies.